ArduCAM/MIPI_Camera/Jetson/JetsonNano_PTZ/README.md

     ```
 4. Run the example script
     ```
-    python FocuserExample.py
+    python FocuserExample.py -i 7
     ```
 ## Focuser.py
 * zoom-lens basic control component.

 ## AutoFocus.py
 * Provide two autofocus methods are available, depending on Focuser.py, opencv
-* Use the `sudo apt-get install python-smbus` command to install smbus.
+* Use the `sudo apt-get install python-smbus` command to install python2 smbus.
+* Use the `sudo apt-get install python3-smbus` command to install python3 smbus.

 ## AutoFocusExample.py
 * Example of using autofocus, depending on AutoFocus.py